-Permission to Use Logo: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark Infringement
+Can You Use Logos Without Permission?
+Fair Use of LogosTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark Infringement

-You need permission to use a logo unless used for editorial or information purposes, when it is used in written articles or as a comparative product statement.7 min read
+You need permission to use a logo unless used for editorial or information purposes, when it is used in written articles or as a comparative product statement.8 min read

 A logo or trademark is any photograph, word, or symbol used to identify a brand, service, or product.
 You need permission to use a logo unless it is for editorial or information purposes, such as when a logo is used in a written article or being used as part of a comparative product statement.

 In certain cases, a person or company involved in logo programs give third parties standing permission to use their trademarks.
 Depending on the company, the logo program may state any specific requirements and technological compatibility, company relationships, and program membership information.
-However, even then, third parties cannot use logos without a specific agreement.
+However, even then, third parties cannot use logos as part of their marketing campaigns without a specific agreement.

 More than that, trademarked companies often have resale policies for their products.
 A policy may indicate that the retailer or reseller can never change the trademark or corporate logo appearing on company products.
 Trying to replace a company's logo with your own goes against the company's written policy and is never allowed without a written agreement.

-First of all, getting permission to use a trademark or logo is important because doing so provides legal protection.
-A trademark naturally grants legal protection to its owner against anyone using it unlawfully.
+Getting permission to use the logo of other businesses is essential because doing so provides your party with legal protection from trademark infringement.
+The trademark law naturally grants legal protection to its owner against anyone using it unlawfully.
 However, receiving permission gives you the legal right to go ahead and use it without worrying about any repercussions.

 The United States trademark law as stated in the Lanham Act allows a non-owner of a registered trademark to make "fair use" of it without permission.
 Fair use includes using a logo in editorial content, among other situations.